bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Note, `cfdo` is only available in relatively recent versions of Vim or Neovim.
 Please upgrade to Vim 8 or the newest version of Neovim.

-To carry out a `cfdo` refactor one must first populate the *quickfix* list with a candidate set of files containing the *term* wanting to be refactored.
+To carry out a `cfdo` substitute one must first populate the *quickfix* list with a candidate set of files containing the *term* wanting to be refactored.

 Using *vimgrep*:
 ```